 Sites like Survey Monkey, Type Form, ClassMarker, iSpring Solutions and Online Quiz Creator offer a variety of quiz-making tools to simplify your quiz building process.
 See below for a brief comparison of these.

-This quiz site is ideal for multiple choice, fill-in and true or false questions when you want to collect data on sales, customer opinions, product concerns, or interest in future endeavors.
+This quiz site is ideal for multiple choice, fill-in and true or false questions.
+Such questions can help collect data on sales, customer opinions, product concerns, or interest in future endeavors.

 In my firsthand experience, this is not a very user-friendly site for anyone not familiar with basic web knowledge.